Sensors

 Unfortunately I was unable to accomplish storing the data to MySQL.
 I had previously used the excellent MySQL Connector library on Unos and other Atmega based Arduinos, and it does use the Ethernet Stream class exposed by the Arduino Ethernet library so it should work on any compatible MCU under the Arduino framework.
 I just couldn't get it to work on the STM32.
 It would freeze up upon connection, or error out with "ERROR: Class requires connected server.".
 Looking into the library, I couldn't find any reason why it wouldn't work as it was actually a very straightforward library.
 I opened an issue on the Github repository but we couldn't get to the bottom of it, assuming some library incomputability.
 So I shelved the idea of recording directly to MySQL for now and instead settled for using MQTT to send the data, abusing the Home Assistant database.
 Incidentally if you are looking for an example of how to use one of these energy monitor boards to save data to MySQL, I have posted an example on the Home Assistant forum as How To Save Sensor Data To MySQL Database (though using the two channel board connected to an Arduino Uno).

-As mentioned, this is a work in progress.
+This is a work in progress.
 Right now I have it monitoring the following: Voltage phase 1 and 2, total voltage, current phase 1 and 2, total current, wattage phase 1 and 2, total wattage, power factor, temperature of monitor board, line frequency.
-This measurement is taken every 2 seconds, dumped to the TFT screen (fully repainting the screen, ugly and slow), dumped to the serial port, then published in a JSON encoded MQTT message under the topic "/energymon/energy/".
+This measurement is taken every 2 seconds and published to published in a JSON encoded MQTT message under the topic "/energymon/energy/" as shown below:

 Two current channels are in use right now however I intend to expand it in the future to measure the two phases out to my shop, and then the current outputs from two future solar inverters (one per phase).
 Finally, I'll be using the I2C bus to connect to an ADS1115 analog to digital converter which will take voltage and current readings from the panel side of the solar array.